 What is Oled?

 Oled ransomware was discovered by S!Ri.
-Typically, software of this type encrypts files, renames them and creates a ransom note.
-Oled renames encrypted files by adding victim's ID and developer's email address and appending the ".oled" extension to their filenames.
-For instance, it renames "1.jpg" to "1.jpg.[EF7BE7BC].[firstname.lastname@example.org].oled", and so on.
-Also, Oled creates a ransom note, a text file named "readme-warning.txt".
+Typically, software of this type encrypts files, renames them and creates ransom messages.
+Oled renames encrypted files by adding the victim's ID and developer's email address, and appending the ".oled" extension to filenames.
+For example, it might rename "1.jpg" to a filename such as "1.jpg.[EF7BE7BC].[email@example.com].oled", and so on.
+Oled also creates a ransom message within a text file named "readme-warning.txt".

-As stated in the ransom note ("readme-warning.txt"), victims have to pay for a decryption tool in Bitcoins.
-However, price of this tool is not mentioned.
-In order to get more details (like price of a decryption tool and how to pay for it) victims have to write an email to email@example.com, it can contain up to two unimportant files as well.
-According to Oled's developers, they will decrypt those files and send them back.
-They offer free decryption as a proof that they have a tool that can decrypt files encrypted by Oled ransomware.
-Also, victims are warned no to try to modify any of encrypted files or use other decryption tools because may cause irreversible data loss.
-Typically, cyber criminals behind a particular ransomware are the only ones who have tools that can decrypt files encrypted by it.
-Unfortunately, that is the case with Oled too - there are no free tools that could be capable of decrypting files encrypted by this ransomware, at least not at the moment.
-As a rule, the only one way to recover files without having to use tools that can be purchased from cyber criminals is to restore them from a created backup.
-It is worth mentioning that files remain encrypted even after removing ransomware from the operating system.
-Its removal only prevents it from causing further encryptions.
-We strongly recommend to recover files using a backup (if there is one created) and not to pay cyber criminals for a decryption tool because they may not send it.
-Quite often victims of ransomware who trust cyber criminals (pay them a ransom) get scammed.
+The ransom message ("readme-warning.txt") states that victims must pay for a decryption tool in Bitcoins, however, the cost of this is not mentioned.
+To get more details (such as cost of decryption tool and how to pay), victims are urged to send an email to firstname.lastname@example.org.
+The message can contain up to two insignificant files.
+According to Oled's developers, they will decrypt these files and return them.
+They offer this free decryption as 'proof' that they have a tool that can decrypt files compromised by Oled ransomware.
+Victims are warned no to try to modify encrypted files or use other decryption tools, since this might cause irreversible data loss.
+Typically, only the cyber criminals behind specific ransomware have tools that can recover the encrypted files.
+Unfortunately, this is also the case with Oled - there are currently no free tools capable of decrypting files affected by this ransomware.
+Generally, the only one way to recover files without having to use tools purchased from cyber criminals is to restore them from a backup created previously.
+Note that files remain encrypted even after removing ransomware from the operating system - removal simply prevents it from causing further encryption.
+We strongly recommend that you recover files using a backup (if one has been created).
+Do not pay cyber criminals for any decryption tools, since they often send nothing.
+Victims of ransomware, who trust cyber criminals and pay the ransoms, are commonly scammed.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-More examples of software that is classified as ransomware are Adair, Jenkins and Afrodita.
-In most cases programs of this type are designed to prevent victims from accessing their data by encrypting them and to provide instructions (create ransom notes) on how to pay for a decryption tool and/or key.
-Usually the main variables are size of a ransom and cryptographic algorithm (symmetric or asymmetric) that ransomware uses to lock files.
-Unfortunately, most programs of this type encrypt files with strong encryption algorithms and it is impossible to decrypt files without the right tools unless ransomware is still in a development state (has some vulnerabilities).
-However, it does not happen often and that is why it is important to always have data backed up and keep it on a remote server and/or unplugged storage device.
+Other examples of software classified as ransomware include Adair, Jenkins and Afrodita.
+In most cases, these programs prevent victims from accessing their data by encryption and then provide instructions (via ransom messages) detailing how to pay for decryption tools and/or keys.
+Main variables are usually size of ransom and cryptographic algorithm (symmetric or asymmetric) that ransomware uses to lock files.
+Unfortunately, most programs of this type encrypt files with strong encryption algorithms - it is impossible to recover files without the specific tools, unless, in rare cases, the ransomware is still in development (contains vulnerabilities).
+Therefore, maintain data backups on a remote server and/or unplugged storage device.